 Dowsers like TC Lethbridge (Patterns of the Past) and Tom Graves (Needles of Stone) were more specific, identifying energy flows and spirals at particular sites and making us aware that such sites processed energy not just in a sacred context but also in a scientific and technological one.
 These monuments did things, and they still do.

 Professor Thom, John Neal and others analysed the geometric and metrological sophistications of ancient sites and their megalithic science.
 It was demonstrated that the ancients understood complexities such as the precession of the equinoxes and the heliocentric solar system.
 They worked with the golden mean, the phi ratio and complex numbers.

 They were capable of tricky engineering exploits.
 No doubt, by extension, they were also skilled in such things as natural medicine, husbandry, seed improvement, maritime travel, metal streaming, mining and smelting, craftwork and many other advanced activities.

-What is important to us today is not to go back to some pristinely idealised time - which it wasn't, and life was hard then too - but to dredge up this knowledge again for re-application in the 21st Century and beyond, for the benefit of the planet and all who live on her today.
+What is important to us today is not to strive to go back to some pristinely idealised time - which it wasn't, and life was hard then too - but to dredge up this knowledge again for re-application in the 21st Century and beyond, for the benefit of the planet and all who live on her today.